-This type of air conditioners has many potential applications in residential and commercial buildings.
-Unlike a traditional residential A/C system, the mini splits air conditioners have two main components, the indoor unit or air handler, and the outdoor unit or condenser.
+This type of air conditioner has many potential applications in residential and commercial buildings.
+Unlike a traditional residential A/C system, the mini splits air conditioners have two main components, the indoor unit or air handler and the outdoor unit or condenser.

 Some of the most common applications are for the computer room and conference room in commercial buildings, the living room, the GYM room, and a single office, to mention a few.

-You can find a ductless mini split air conditioner for wall mount, ceiling mount and some brands offer the picture frame style, as I explain later in this article, the wall mounts tyle is the less expensive of all 3 and maybe this why this is the most common of all.
+You can find a ductless mini-split air conditioner for wall mount, ceiling mount and some brands offer the picture frame style, as I explain later in this article, the wall mount style is the less expensive of all three, and maybe this is why this is the most common of all.

 The high efficiency of this air conditioning unit is the best of all indoor units, compared with a traditional system.
-The minimum SEER (Seasonal Energy Efficiency Ratio) in these ductless systems is 16 SEER, and this is if you get one of those cheap systems, but if you get a sound quality system, most likely you will get between 18 SEER to 20 SEER or even higher.
+The minimum SEER (Seasonal Energy Efficiency Ratio) in these ductless systems is 16 SEER, and this is if you get one of those cheap systems.
+Still, if you get a good quality system, most likely, you will get between 18 SEER to 20 SEER or even higher.

-These systems come with remote control, and some of them are even WiFi compatible, so you can adjust the temperature without stop watching your favorite TV program.
+These systems come with remote control, and some of them are even WiFi compatible, so you can adjust the temperature without leaving the couch.

-The cost for a ductless air conditioner system ranges from $1500 to $4500, for a single air handler, 12000 BTU, heat pump, between 18- 21 SEER.
-The price depends a lot on the brand and type of air handler you intent to purchase.
+The cost for a ductless air conditioner system ranges from $1500 to $4500 for a single air handler, 12000 BTU, heat pump, between 18- 21 SEER.
+The price depends a lot on the brand and type of air handler you intend to purchase.

-In other words, if you purchased a wall mount mini split system, the price would be lower than if purchase a ceiling mount air conditioner or picture frame style.
+In other words, if you purchased a wall mount mini-split system, the price would be lower than if you buy a ceiling mount air conditioner or picture frame style.
 Some of the most expensive brands out there are Panasonic and LG.

 One other thing that can affect the price of your mini split installation is the location of the air handler (the unit inside the house) and the location of the condenser (the unit outside the house).

-Since most of these systems will be installed on existing buildings, the location of where you want to install your new ductless system plays a big roll on the labor for your HVAC contractor, especially if you live in a two-story house or a condo and you want the installation to be on the upper levels.
+Since most of these systems will be installed on existing buildings, the location of where you want to install your new ductless system plays a big roll in labor for your HVAC contractor, especially if you live in a two-story house or a condo, and you want the installation to be on the upper levels.

-The installation itself of the air handler is easy as compared to a central A/C because literally it just has to be hanged, but the location of where you wanted can change this radically because it involves the length of the refrigerant lines (copper lines), if you are going to use a condensate pump or not, how many lines set cover you are going to use, etc, etc.
+The installation itself of the air handler is easy as compared to a central A/C because it just has to be hanged.
+Still, the location of where you wanted can change this radically because it involves the length of the refrigerant lines (copper lines) if you are going to use a condensate pump or not, how many lines set cover you are going to use, etc.